0 User Reviews

 Clicking on settings allows you to pick between either IKEv2, OpenVPN UDP, and OpenVPN TCP.
 "Automatic" is also available and will presumably pick one of those three options (we recommend that you pick manually to ensure you use the protocol you prefer; we recommend OpenVPN UDP for most purposes).

 A kill switch is also present in settings and the VPN can be set up to both automatically launch on startup and automatically connect (either to the last server used or to the 'recommended location')

 Overall, we found the connection to RusVPN to be stable.
 However, speeds were a little problematic.
 We found the VPN to reduce our speeds by anything between 20% and 60%, and the service was not particularly consistent when we used it.

 The good news is that we did not encounter any problematic leaks (on an IPv4 connection; if you have IPv6 we would recommend testing it thoroughly yourself).
-However, due to the overall problems we encountered with location spoofing, we would probably recommend paying for a competing service.

 Finally, it is worth noting that this service does not provide SmartDNS, double-hop encryption, DNS leak protection, obfuscated servers, port forwarding, split tunneling, or any other advanced features.
 Thus, it is fairly basic and limited in its scope as a Windows VPN.

 The macOS app